The Flower of the Month: Helianthus!

 The sunflower originates from North and South America.
 Native Americans ate the flower’s seeds with beans, sweetcorn and squashes, and people and animals still enjoy sunflower seeds today.
 Did you know that the sunflower’s official name is Helianthus?
 A combination of the Greek words ‘helios’ (sun) and ‘anthos’ (flower).

 We particularly know the sunflower as a yellow beauty, but there are also orange, brown, cream and dark red versions.
 There’s also plenty of variety when it comes to shape: there are sunflowers with large or small flowers, with a single row of petals or with multiple rings of petals.
 Whichever you choose, sunflowers undoubtedly guarantees a healthy dose of summer mood.

 These care tips will enable you to enjoy your flowers for even longer:

-• Regularly top the vase up with tap water.
+• Regularly top the vase up, because sunflowers are thirsty.

 What you need:

 Inspiring images of every flower in the Flower Agenda have been produced in line with the Horticulture Sector Trends 2017.
 These trends are a translation of what our consumers are interested in at the moment and are specifically aimed at the horticulture sector, for use both indoors and outdoors.